Feelpe/next-call/README.md

 ## Configuring Google OAuth

 This application uses Google OAuth for authentication.
-Refer to the Google OAuth documentation on how to set it up, and afterwards, keep track of your Client ID and Client Secret.
+Refer to the Google OAuth documentation on how to set it up, and afterward, keep track of your Client ID and Client Secret.

 ## Configuring Google Calendar

-The application integrates Google Calendar for scheduling meetings.
+The application integrates with Google Calendar for scheduling meetings.
 Instructions on setting it up are available in the Google Calendar API documentation.

 ## Environment Variables